Vitorlas-Devs/friendli-or-angri/README.md

-# friendli-or-angri

-# 🦄👾👅🎮 Minden szipi-szuper
+# Download the Release ➡️